Portable direction finder

 Störspannungs-Suchgerät = Interference Signal Finder.

-just below the leather grip.
+that is fitted on the control panel, just below the leather grip.

 ➤ More about the RCD